 Birdwatchers will not want to miss the RSPB Balranald Nature Reserve on the West coast of North Uist.
 It is home to thousands of coastal waders and divers, an ideal place to hear the distinctive call of the elusive corncrake as well as being lovely place for a stroll.

 Your last destination on the Outer Hebrides is found near the main island village of Tarbert on Harris.

-With its magnificent scenery and spectacular beaches, South Harris offers unrivalled opportunities for hillwalkers, anglers, divers, birdwatchers and wildlife-lovers.
+With its magnificent scenery and spectacular beaches, Harris offers unrivalled opportunities for hillwalkers, anglers, divers, birdwatchers and wildlife lovers.
 And don’t miss Rodel’s exquisite 15th century church of St Clement’s, with its wonderful medieval tombs and wood carvings.
 The prehistoric sites of Lewis, including Callanish standing stones, are perfectly feasible for a day trip.

 Today you will leave the Outer Hebrides by way of the ferry from Stornoway to Ullapool.
 Or, if you prefer, you can return home via Skye.
 In either case we can arrange for a stop-off for you.

-£645 per person for April & October and £680 per person for May to September.
+£725 per person in April & October and £795 per person for May to September.

-Prices are based on 2 people sharing a room for 7 nights on a bed & breakfast basis.
+Prices are based on two people sharing a room for six nights on a bed & breakfast basis.
 This includes ferry crossings from Oban-Barra, Barra- Eriskay, North Uist – Harris, and Stornoway-Ullapool (or Harris – Skye) for a car and two adult passengers.